Still Up in This Shit!

 Still Up in This Shit! (also spelled Still Up in This S#*+) is the seventh studio album by American rapper Frost.
-It was released on April 23, 2002 via Hit A Lick Records and Koch Entertainment.
+It was released on April 23, 2002, via Hit A Lick Records and Koch Entertainment.
 The album peaked at #183 on the Billboard 200, at #30 on the Top R&B/Hip-Hop Albums chart, and #12 on the Independent Albums chart.
-It spawned two singles: "Put in Work" featuring Daz Dillinger, and "Everybody Knows", but both of them weren't charted.
+It spawned two singles: "Put in Work" featuring Daz Dillinger, and "Everybody Knows", but both of them failed to chart.